Skip to content

 }

-dynamic_cast is used for runtime type checking, primarily for downcasting in polymorphic types (classes containing virtual functions).
-It checks at runtime whether the conversion is safe—if safe, it returns the converted pointer; if unsafe, it returns nullptr (pointer version) or throws a std::bad_cast exception (reference version).
+dynamic_cast is used for runtime type checking, primarily for downcasting polymorphic types (classes containing virtual functions).
+It checks whether the conversion is safe at runtime—if safe, it returns the converted pointer; otherwise, it returns nullptr (pointer version) or throws a std::bad_cast exception (reference version).

 class Base {